Long-time friends Jerrod and Bo sat down to talk about Eighth Grade, the Internet, and staying sane in a culture where everything ages like milk.

 Bo: Yeah, exactly.

-Bo: Yeah, and it's just for an audience of 12.
-But it's still an audience.
+Bo: Yeah, and it's for an audience of twelve.
+But it's still the same thing.

 Bo: Oh, yeah of course, of course.
 And like, I think you are someone who is naturally wired where that works.
 That sort of culture works with your personality.
 I think you embrace that and you work sort of effortlessly with it.
-And the story of my movie and sort of me, is that--is sort of feeling like, what does it feel like to be— I know it seems silly because I was a comedian— but to be naturally introverted in a world where you are required to be extroverted.
-You know?
+And the story of my movie and sort of me, is sort of feeling like, what does it feel like to be—I know it seems silly because I was a comedian—but to be naturally introverted in a world where you are required to be extroverted.
 That's what's strange to me.
-And also, I will say we— I can say we that deeply love and care for each other.
-I'm saying that--
+And also, I will say we—I can say we deeply love and care for each other.
+I'm saying that—

 Jerrod: No, we do.